woestreich/personalsite/content/research.md

 ![diagram](../img/conceptual_diagram_nobg.png)

-### I. Linking individual and group-level behavior in dynamic and changing ecosystems
+### I. Drivers of animal behavior across individual & group scales
 ![blue whale](../img/tag1.png)
 <sup>*A blue whale with a bio-logging tag attached to record its vocalizations, foraging behavior, and movements.
 In combination with passive acoustic monitoring approaches (see below), this can be a powerful tool for understanding the foraging and migration strategies of blue whale individuals and groups.
 Photo taken under NMFS Permit 16111.*</sup>